dploeger/icarus/README.md

 Output *all* events from the source calendar.
 The selectors are ignored for this subcommand.
 Can be used to make use of icarus' output types.

+## Converters

+The following converters are available:

+### `convertCSV`

+Converts a file in the CSV format to a calendar.
+This is done by mapping the CSV header to an iCal field. iCal date fields are convertered to timestamps using the configured timestamp format.

+To create a working calendar, you at least need to define columns with the start timestamp, end timestamp and a summary.

 ## Contributing